 Belkin’s latest Linksys MX10 Velop AX mesh system reminds me of the Asus Rt-AX92U.
 Both are unconventional Wi-Fi 6 solutions.

 However, while the Asus was a bit problematic and buggy in my testing, the MX10 proved to be a solid performer, even at its default settings.
 It offers excellent real-world experience and requires minimum effort from the user’s part.

 Still, the Linksys MX10 Velop AX is far from perfect.
 Having only Gigabit net ports and lacking the support for 160 MHz, the system is not ready for the multi-gig era.
 Also, at $400 per single router or $600 (or more) for a 2-pack, it’s way too expensive considering its modest specs.

-But for those who have a sub-gigabit internet connection and some cash to burn, this new mesh system sure will deliver.
+But for those with a sub-gigabit internet connection and some cash to burn, this new mesh system sure will deliver.
 It’s easily the best among the Linksys Velop family, to date.